-Henry VIII and Katherine were married for almost 24 years.
+Henry VIII and Katherine of Aragon were married for almost 24 years.
 Even before this, they had known each other for almost a decade and Henry’s decision to marry her was one of his first acts as king in 1509.

-Wolsey's remarkable promotion to Henry’s chief minister, and cardinal, was achieved through hard work, political brilliance and, most importantly, getting things done for the King.
+Thomas Wolsey's remarkable promotion to Henry’s chief minister, and cardinal, was achieved through hard work, political brilliance and, most importantly, getting things done for the King.

 Wolsey was the perfect foil for the young Henry VIII.
 Henry was impatient and in a rush; Wolsey was diligent, painstaking and comprehensive.